 As time passed and the Church spread, Christian liturgies became increasingly public, the Sacraments were openly celebrated, and the cloak and dagger aspects of the early days of the Church were gradually abandoned.
 Christianity, paradoxically, became a public mystery religion.

-As time passed, the similarities between Christianity became more obscure.
+As time passed, the similarities between Christianity and the mystery religions became more obscure.
 Partially this is because of infant baptism.
 Christianity seems to have practiced this from the beginning (though this is controverted), but in the early days this was rarer than it later became.
 This is partly because the Church spread mainly through conversion at first.
 Secondarily, for some time it was not unusual to postpone baptism of children until adulthood to give them time to sow their wild oats (St. Augustine is a famous example of this).
 Thus, in the early Church, the sense of initiation and conversion was much stronger, as it was experienced by adults.
 By the Middle Ages, when the vast majority of the population was already Christian and infant baptism the norm, this sense was lost.

 At the same time, the original mysteries gradually went into decline, finally being banned in 392 AD by the Christian Emperor Theodosius.
 There was no longer any basis of comparison between the mysteries and the Church.
 The similarities, therefore, were forgotten.